 Big cities are not always the easiest places in which to feel part of your local community.
 But growing food can be a great way to break down the barriers.
 Here are nine tricks you can use to engage more with your community through growing food in containers.

 Food growing is a common language – shared by young, old and people from all backgrounds.
 If your food growing is visible, you’ll soon find yourself chatting to passers-by as you tend your crops.
 You don’t need to grow a lot – even one pot of tomatoes will create interest.
 And you’ll stimulate even more interest if you:

 Grow something unusual / striking

 Like purple peas, fat baby achocha or a large trailing squash!
-The squash below created much local interest for several weeks – the builders next door checked on it every day, and a neighbouring Bangladeshi family hankered after the leaves (a popular food in Bangladesh).
+The squash, photo above, created much local interest for several weeks – the builders next door checked on it every day, and some neighbours asked if they could have some of the leaves (a popular food in Bangladesh).

 Grow something beautiful

 And brighten up your street – for ideas see Edible beauty: great looking crops for pots.